 Sunday, April 8, 2018

-“Chole (Chick Peas / Kabuli Chana) With Hara Masala / White Whole Chana Green Curry” … Chole is a delicious curry from Punjabi Cuisine that is popular all over the world.
-A Delicious~Spicy~Aromatic Curry that is best relished with Bhatura … Yummilicious …
+“Chole (Chick Peas/ Kabuli Chana) with Hara Masala/ White Whole Chana Green Curry” … Chole is a delicious curry from Punjabi Cuisine that is popular all over the world ... a Delicious~ Spicy~ Aromatic dish that is best relished served with either Bhatura or Naan … Yummilicious …

-** The inclusion of fresh coriander and pudina leaves while grinding of the masala gives it an aromatic taste unlike the other chole masala dishes, though I love that one too.
-I have already posted a chole masala with bhatura before and today I am posting our favorite hara masala one prepared and served with Sweet Potato Bhatura, My very own own version.
+** The inclusion of fresh coriander and pudina leaves while grinding of the masala gives it an aromatic taste unlike the traditional chole masala dishes, though I love all the variations that I have tried so far.
+I have already posted a chole masala with bhatura before and today I am posting our favorite hara masala prepared and served with Sweet Potato Bhatura, My very own own version.
 Last time I had prepared using potatoes and before that the normal way.
 Do try this combo of dish and Enjoy with your family and friends.
 I will be posting the Bhatura recipe back to back with this chole recipe as a separate post and will share the link below.

 ** Ingredients :

-Curry Leaves / Kadi Patta / Karbev : 6-8 fresh one’s
+Curry Leaves/ Kadi Patta/ Karbevu : 6-8 fresh one’s

 Tomatoes : 2 large sized cut into small pieces